Alexander Lukashenko: Marriage and children

 Lukashenko married Galina Zhelnerovich, his high school sweetheart, in 1975.
 Later that year, his oldest son, Viktor, was born.
 Their second son, Dmitry, was born in 1980.
 Galina lives separately in a house in the village Shklow.
 Though they are still legally married, Galina Lukashenko has been estranged from her husband since shortly after he became president.
-In a 2014 interview, Lukashenko said that they had not lived together for 30 years and the only reason they had not divorced was that he did not want to traumatize his adult sons.
+In a 2014 interview, Lukashenko said that they had not lived together for 30 years and the only reason they had not divorced was that he did not want to traumatise his adult sons.
 Lukashenko has been seen on public occasions with various women; when asked about this in the same 2014 interview he explained that he did not want to sit with an official with a "sour face", preferring "My son on one side, and a girl on the other".

 Lukashenko fathered a son, Nikolai, who was born in 2004.
 Though never confirmed by the government, it is widely believed that Nikolai's mother is Irina Abelskaya—the two had an extramarital affair when she was Lukashenko's personal doctor.
 There has never been any public statement about who Nikolai's mother is; Nikolai was raised solely by his father.
 It has been reported by Western observers and media that Nikolai, nicknamed "Kolya", is being groomed as Lukashenko's successor.
 According to Belarusian state media, these speculations were dismissed by Lukashenko, who also denied that he would remain in office for a further thirty years—the time Nikolai will become eligible to stand for election and succeed him.
 Lukashenko has a pet dog, a spitz named Umka.